Quantization of a Black-Hole Gravity: geometrodynamics and the quantum phase-space formalism: Introduction

 This paper is organized as follows: Section \ref{AffQuant} presents the tools to apply the affine quantization method in the model.
 In Section \ref{Hamilt_descrip}, we review the Hamiltonian formalism for a black hole, as laid out in Cavaglià et al. \cite{Cavaglia.1996}.
-The quantization of the black hole system via Wheeler-DeWitt equation is exposed in Section \ref{BH_quant}.
-In Section \ref{Interior_BH}, we restrict our calculations to the interior of the event horizon.
-And, finally, the semi-classical limit offered by the affine quantization method is presented in Section \ref{QPS portrait}.
-We end our paper with a discussion of our results.
+The quantization of the black-hole system via the Wheeler-DeWitt equation is presented in Section \ref{BH_quant}.
+In Section \ref{Interior_BH}, we restrict our calculations to the interior of the event horizon, where we introduced a brief review of the Kantowski-Sachs metric for this region \cite{Kantowski.1963}.
+Finally, the semi-classical limit offered by the affine quantization method is presented in Section \ref{QPS portrait}.
+We conclude our paper with a discussion of our results.